Sign In Register

 Is Vernon a Good Place to Live?

-Based on current data, Vernon receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing.
-Areas to be aware of include below-average incomes, long commute times, high obesity rates.
-Vernon offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Vernon receives an overall livability score of 2.6 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
+Areas to be aware of include a high uninsured rate, below-average incomes, long commute times.
+Vernon has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs